-- Whenever I decide to go bold and “own it” – focusing in on what makes me unique without imagining some audience of judges – there does seem to be more energy, excitement, and interest that lasts much longer.
+- When we go bold and “own it” – meaning when we focus in on what makes us unique without imagining an audience or judge – there does seem to be more energy, excitement, and interest that lasts much longer.
 (Example: The writer who knows they have a unique voice inside and finally decides to let it out.)

-- When I focus on process (systems) but not goals – similar to aiming for a true north direction or target but then focusing on the actual journey instead of the end destination – I’m usually able to produce better outcomes and have more fun.
+- When we focus on process (systems) but not goals – similar to aiming for a “true north” direction and focusing on the actual journey instead of some end destination – we’re usually able to produce better outcomes and have more fun.
 (Example: The person who wanted to loose a specific number of pounds decides instead to focus on eating healthy and doing some amount of exercise on odd or even days of the week.)

-In a nutshell,…Deep practice.
-Go narrow.
-Be me.
+Give it a try: Go deeper.
+Go more narrow.
+Be bold.
 Focus on process.